 - Timiza – By ABSA Bank

-- NCBA Loop–You have to save and use the app for some time to qualify for a loan.
+- NCBA Loop–You must save and use the app for some time to qualify for a loan.

 - HF Whizz–You will have to use it for some time and undergo the KYC process to qualify.